amiraelbana/amiraelbana/README.md

 - 👋 Hi, I’m @amiraelbana
 - 👀 I’m interested in learning python
 - 🌱 I’m currently working as a UX designer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : send me on eng_amcat@yahoo.com

 <!---
 amiraelbana/amiraelbana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.